wenmoon/hodlmybot/README.md

 ## Updating historical data
 The bot works best if it can continuously poll the latest data from several sources, and import them into the database in the form of historical data.
 For this purpose there are a few scripts can be added to `cron`.

-### Coinmarketcap
+### CoinMarketCap
-Use `cron-cmc.py` to import the lastest data from Coinmarketcap, which becomes the historical data used for token metrics.
+Use `cron-cmc.py` to import the latest data from Coinmarketcap, which becomes the historical data used for token metrics.
 You must run this at least once.

 ### Twitter
 Use `cron-twitter.py` to gather historical followers metrics from the tracked twitter accounts.
 You must run this at least once.
 There is a default set of accounts that will be tracked, and to update these based on the currently top ranked tokens, run `cron-twitter-update.py`.